If you think a crime has been committed

 If you've experienced or seen poor care, you have a right to feed back or complain to the organisation that provided or paid for the care.
-We ca not make these complaints for you or take them up on your behalf.
+We cannot make these complaints for you or take them up on your behalf.
 That may seem confusing but it's because we do not have powers to investigate or resolve them.

 Find out more about how to complain about a service or provider.

 If you think an unregistered service is operating

 It is a criminal offence for any person or organisation to provide health or adult social care services without first registering with us.
 If you know of any unregistered service, please contact us.